To be homosexual in 1960’s America meant for most people a double-life.

-The 1960's however were a period of immense social upheaval in the United States as they were elsewhere.
+The 1960’s however were a period of immense social upheaval in the United States.
 The consumer led boom and well-ordered complacency of the previous decade had been replaced by uncertainty and the breakdown of deference.
-The Civil Rights Movement was on the march, anti-Vietnam War demonstrations were on the increase, there was violence on College Campuses, and change dominated the political agenda.
+The Black Civil Rights Movement was on the march, anti-Vietnam War demonstrations were on the increase, there was violence on College Campuses, and change dominated the political agenda.

 Despite all this the United States remained a deeply conservative country and the collective memory of America in the 1960’s we have today of a long-haired, carefree, experimental youth dedicated to the pursuit of peace and love in a harmonious world fuelled by the easy availability of drugs, is misleading.

-These people were vocal and demonstrative but they were only ever a small minority and the counter-revolution was always that and did not reflect the views or lives of the majority of Americans - the path to perceived enlightenment would be cast in many shadows.
+These people were vocal and demonstrative but they were only ever a small minority and certainly did not reflect the views or lives of the majority of Americans.
+The path to liberalisation was to be a slow and painful one.

 Deep seated social attitudes can never be changed as easily as the law but small steps make for big strides.
 One such small step that was to lead to previously unimagined change took place in the early hours of the morning of 28 June 1969, in New York City.

-The Stonewall Inn was a Gay Bar situated on Christopher Street in Greenwich Village, Mafia owned and part of the Genovese Family Criminal Empire who no friends of the homosexual community were willing to put their personal prejudices aside when it came to making money from the large number of homosexuals who resided in the Village.
+The Stonewall Inn was a Gay Bar situated on Christopher Street in Greenwich Village.
+It was Mafia owned and part of the Genovese Family Criminal Empire, and though they were no friends of the homosexual community they put their personal prejudices aside when it came to making money from the large number of homosexuals who resided in the Village.

 It was illegal at the time to wear the clothing of the opposite gender so those transvestites and drag queens present would be liable to immediate arrest.
 As also were lesbians who were not wearing at least the three items of female attire that were required to by law.